 If you run into problems accessing Office ProPlus, you should verify that you have properly installed Office ProPlus (rather than a non-subscription of Office).
 To verify, open any Office application (e.g., Word, Excel, etc), then select File > Account.
 Under Product information, you will see "Subscription Product" if you have installed a subscription version of Office ProPlus.
-If not, you will want to uninstall your current version of Office, and install Office ProPlus from your Office 365 portal.
+If not, you will want to uninstall your current version of Office and install Office ProPlus from your Microsoft 365 portal.

-Because software licenses are assigned to UI user accounts, you may need to check with the ITS Help Desk to verify that you have an Office 365 account, and are assigned a license for Office ProPlus.
+Because software licenses are assigned to UI user accounts, you may need to check with the ITS Help Desk to verify that you have an Microsoft 365 account, and are assigned a license for Office ProPlus.

-If you receive this message, you should select Sign In to reactivate your Office ProPlus
+- If you receive this message, you should select Sign In to reactivate your Office ProPlus:

-If you receive this message, click Reactivate to reactivate Office ProPlus
+- If you receive this message, click Reactivate to reactivate Office ProPlus:

-While Office 365 doesn't require a constant connection to the Internet for full functionality, you do need to connect at least once every 30 days to verify the license status.
+While Microsoft 365 doesn't require a constant connection to the Internet for full functionality, you do need to connect at least once every 30 days to verify the license status.